-During this period of social distancing and sheltering at home due to the COVID-19 pandemic, you can still stay connected to Yosemite National Park while the park is closed.
+During this period of social distancing and virtual learning, you can still stay connected to Yosemite National Park.
 We continue to post to our social media platforms regularly and have other resources to help keep you connected to Yosemite from the comfort of your own home!

 Watch Park Videos